 Real suffering is not necessary: God could simply give us an innate knowledge of what evil is like without us having to experience it.
 We have a lot of instinctive emotional reactions to pain and suffering which are not learned yet very useful in guiding our behaviour.
 They are proof that innate understanding is valid and God can easily endow us with as much innate understanding about evil as is required.
 We would then know about it, and not need to experience it.
 We could all happily appreciate its absence.

-Angels and God: If angels, and if god, exist in heaven then it clearly shows that it is possible for beings to be in heaven without first going through an experience of suffering in life.
-If it possible, then if God is good, it would immediately place everyone in heaven.
+Angels and God: If angels and god exist in heaven then it clearly shows that it is possible for beings to be in heaven without first going through an experience of suffering in life.
+If it is possible, then if God is good, it would immediately place everyone in heaven.
 However, god is not good, so it continues to let us suffer.

 It is inadequate to say merely that knowledge or experience of suffering is requirement for us to enter heaven as a justification of why suffering exists.
-God can give us innate knowledge of evil, rather than let us experience it directly, and if babies or the unborn go to heaven then is clear that experience of the suffering of life is not actually required, after all.
-If angels or god exist in heaven then it shows that it is possible for beings to be in heaven without first experiencing suffering.
+God can give us innate knowledge of evil, rather than let us experience it directly, and if babies or the unborn go to heaven when they die then is clear that experience of the suffering of life is not actually required, after all.
+Also, if angels or god exist in heaven then it also shows that it is possible for beings to be in heaven without first experiencing suffering.
 The experience theodicy does not work.